 As the name suggests, this designer breed is the result of crossing a Golden Retriever with a Poodle.
 An affectionate dog, the average Goldendoodle is proving to be very popular as a family dog.
-You only have to look at the ‘Groodle’ in the video below to see how placid this breed can be.
+However, if you are thinking of adopting a member of this breed, it will pay to have some ideas on how to groom a Goldendoodle.

-This breed heralds back to the early 1990s so i hasn’t been around for a long, long time.
+The Goldendoodle’s history heralds back to the early 1990s so it hasn’t been around for a long, long time.

 Of interest is the fact that this breed is even being used in certain service capacities, such as therapy dogs and guide dogs.